 Ecowomanism, which Melanie L. Harris defines, is an approach to environmental justice that centers the perspectives of women of African descent and reflects upon these women's activist methods, religious practices, and theories on how to engage earth justice.
 As a part of the womanist tradition, methodologically ecowomanism features race, class, gender intersectional analysis to examine environmental injustice around the planet.
 Thus, it builds upon an environmental justice paradigm that also links social justice to environmental justice.
-Our UUA President, Rev. Dr. Sofia Betancourt is an ecowomanist ethicist.
-The whole methodology includes seven steps:
+Harris says that non-Black people may use this method because it starts with honoring and reflecting on your own experience.
+The methodology includes seven steps:

 - Honoring experience (ecomemory)

 - Reflecting on the experience

 - Connection with Earth

 - Earth as sacred

 - Shared experiences of beauty and suffering

 - Parallel oppressions between Black Women and Earth

 - Conducting womanist social analysis (race, gender class)

 - Critically exploring tradition

 - Engaging transformation

 - Sharing dialogue

 - Taking action for justice

-- Sharing in justice work as a protest to the logic of domination, racial ignorance, and white supremacy